New York (state): Religion

 The Roman Catholic Church is the largest Christian denomination in New York as of 2014's study (31%).
 The largest Roman Catholic diocese is the Latin Church's Archdiocese of New York.
 The largest Eastern Catholic diocese is the Ruthenian Catholic Eparchy of Passaic of the Ruthenian Greek Catholic Church.
-The United Methodist Church was the largest Mainline Protestant denomination and second largest overall, followed by the Episcopal Church in the U.S. and other Continuing Anglican bodies.
+The United Methodist Church was the largest Mainline Protestant denomination and second-largest overall, followed by the Episcopal Church in the U.S. and other Continuing Anglican bodies.
 The Presbyterian Church (USA), Evangelical Lutheran Church in America, and American Baptist Churches USA were the following largest Mainline denominations.
 Mainline Protestants together made up 11% of Christians in the state as of 2014.
 In Evangelical Protestantism the Baptists, non-denominational Protestants, and Pentecostals were the largest groups.
 The National Baptist Convention (USA) and Progressive National Baptist Convention were the largest historically black Protestant churches in New York.
 Roughly 10% of Christians in New York identify as Evangelical Protestants as of 2014.
 Additionally, the Eastern and Oriental Orthodox collectively comprised 1% of the religious demographic alongside Jehovah's Witnesses and other Christians; the Orthodox Christians in 2020's study made up 1% of the population, and Jehovah's Witnesses grew to 1% of the population as well.

-Per 2014's study, non-Christian religions accounted for 12% of the population.
-Judaism is the second largest religion as of 2014 and 2020.
+According to the Pew Research Center, non-Christian religions account for 12% of New York state's population.
+Judaism is the second-largest religion as of 2014 and 2020.
 In 2010, 588,500 practiced Orthodox Judaism.
 A little over 392,953 professed Islam.
-The Powers Street Mosque in New York City was the first Muslim organization in the state.
-New York is also home to the oldest Zoroastrian fire temple in the United States.
+The Powers Street Mosque in New York City was the state's first Muslim organization.
+New York is also home to the oldest Zoroastrian fire temple in the nation.
 Less than 1% of New York's population practice New Age and contemporary paganism.
-Native American religions are also a prominent minority.
-Statewide, 17% practiced nothing in particular and 5% each are atheists and agnostic.
+Native American religions are also a minority religion.
+Statewide, 17% were not religiously practicing, 5% identified as agnostic, and 5% as atheist.

 Economy

-New York's Gross domestic product (GDP) in 2022-Q2 was US$2.0 trillion.
-If the State of New York were an independent nation, it would rank as the 11th largest economy in the world.
-However, in 2019, the multi-state, New York City-centered metropolitan statistical area produced a gross metropolitan product (GMP) of US$2 trillion, ranking first nationally by a wide margin and behind the GDP of only nine nations.
+New York's gross domestic product (GDP) in 2022-Q2 was US$2.0 trillion.
+If the State of New York were an independent nation, it would rank as the 11th-largest economy in the world.
+However, in 2022, the multi-state, New York City-centered metropolitan statistical area produced a gross metropolitan product (GMP) of over US$2.16 trillion, the largest metropolitan economy worldwide and behind the GDP of only nine nations.